make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [sanglyb](https://github.com/sanglyb) for assisting with support for Neptun Smart+ water leak control system.
 - [J14111](https://github.com/J14111) for assisting with support for Palicy EC Pro 4 chlorine generator.
 - [chrisproud](https://github.com/chrisproud) for contributing support for Poolstyle pool heat pump.
+- [elsterglanz](https://github.com/elsterglanz) for assisting with support for a new variant of Beok TOL47 thermostat.